2018 Florida A&M Rattlers football team

 The 2018 Florida A&M Rattlers football team represented Florida A&M University in the 2018 NCAA Division I FCS football season.
 The Rattlers were led by first-year head coach Willie Simmons.
 They played their home games at Bragg Memorial Stadium.
 They were a member of the Mid-Eastern Athletic Conference.
 They finished the season 6–5, 5–2 in MEAC play to finish in a tie for second place.

-Previous season

-The Rattlers finished the 2017 season 3–8, 2–6 in MEAC play to finish in a three-way tie for eighth place.

-On November 20, head coach Alex Wood resigned.
-He finished at Florida A&M with a three-year record of 8–25.

 Preseason

 MEAC preseason poll

 In a vote of the MEAC head coaches and sports information directors, the Rattlers were picked to finish in fifth place.

 Preseason All-MEAC Teams

 The Rattlers had ten players selected to the preseason all-MEAC teams.